Frequently Asked Questions

 - Where do I submit my personal essay and cv/resume?

 - Program Materials/Documents section of the CSDCAS application (essay maximum is 500 words)

 - What should I include in my essay?

 - Briefly describe:

 - why you've chosen to pursue a career in Speech-Language Pathology

 - what aspect of your previous SLP coursework or related experiences will be most interesting for you to apply clinically in graduate school

-- why ISU is a good choice for you
+- why Idaho State University is a good choice for you

-When entering your transcripts in CSDCAS, you can select ‘in-progress’ or ‘planned’ for those pre-requisites that have not yet been completed, are in-progress, and/or those that you plan on taking.
-Also, in the ‘Program Materials/Questions’ section, there is a place for you to list those same pre-requisites.
+- When entering your transcripts in CSDCAS, you can select ‘in-progress’ or ‘planned’ for those pre-requisites that have not yet been completed, are in-progress, and/or those that you plan on taking.
+There is also a place for you to list those same pre-requisites in the ‘Program Materials/Questions’ section.

-To be considered for our speech language pathology master’s program, you must have a minimum 3.0 GPA on your most recent 60 credit hours.
-Most of the applicants currently offered a seat in our program have a 3.4 GPA or higher.
+- To be considered for our SLP Master’s program, you must have a minimum 3.0 GPA on your most recent 60 credit hours.
+The majority of the applicants currently offered a seat in our program have a 3.4 GPA or higher.

 - The Graduate School calculates your most recent 60 credit hours of coursework, as does CSDCAS.
 We also carefully consider your CSD coursework and undergrad GPA.